 Finally, it’s best to set traps with food bait to catch any earwigs living inside the home.

-Millipedes are small, worm-like insects that usually measure between 1/4 and 4 inches long.
+Millipedes are small, worm-like insects that measure 1/4 and 4 inches long.

-Their cylindrical bodies are usually brown or black and are made up of multiple segments, each protected by two pairs of legs.
+Their cylindrical bodies are usually brown or black and consist of multiple segments, each protected by two pairs of legs.

-Millipedes are types of insects that are not poisonous but can release an unpleasant smell if they feel threatened.
+Millipedes are insects that are not poisonous but can release an unpleasant smell if they feel threatened.

-Millipedes may look intimidating due to their size and segmented body, but they are harmless and typically do not cause any damage to property or people.
+Millipedes may look intimidating due to their size and segmented bodies, but they are harmless and typically do not damage property or people.

 Millipedes are decomposers, feeding on decaying organic matter like dead plants, fungi, and other animals.
 They also help aerate the soil and provide nutrients for plant growth.

-To prevent millipedes from coming into your home, seal off any cracks or openings in your foundation and remove any excess moisture around your house.
+To prevent millipedes from entering your home, seal off any cracks or openings in your foundation and remove any excess moisture around it.

 If you already have millipedes in your home, the best thing to do is vacuum them up and then dispose of them outside.